learn-co-curriculum/dsc-statistical-power-lab/README.md

 ## Summary

-In this lesson, we recieved an understanding around the idea of "statistical power" and how sample size, p_value and effect size impact the power of an experiment.
-We ran a simulation to determine the sample size that would provide a given value of power.
-In the second simulation, we saw the combined effect of sample size and effect size on the power.
-We can conclude this lesson with the ideas that a) Statistical power increases as we increase the sample size and b) with a small effect size, we require a large number of samples to achieve required power and vice versa.
+In this lesson, you gained further practice with "statistical power" and how it can be used to analyze experimental design.
+You ran a simulation to determine the sample size that would provide a given value of power (for a given alpha and effect size).
+Running simulations like this as well as further investigations regarding required sample sizes for higher power thresholds or smaller effect sizes is critical in designing meaningful experiments where one can be confident in the subsequent conclusions drawn.